IMPHNEN/imphnen-backend-service/README.md

 This repository serves as the **monorepo** for all backend services of IMPHNEN.
 It encompasses several main services:

-1. **Core Service** - Provides fundamental functionalities and shared resources for other services.
+1. **IMPHNEN-Backend** - Provides fundamental functionalities and shared resources for other services.
-2. **IAM Service** - Handles identity and access management across IMPHNEN applications.
+2. **IMPHNEN-IAM** - Handles identity and access management across IMPHNEN applications.
-3. **CMS Service** - Supports the cms services by IMPHNEN [Landing Page website](https://imphnen.dev/).
+3. **IMPHNEN-CMS** - Supports the cms services by IMPHNEN [Landing Page website](https://imphnen.dev/).
-4. **Gacha Service** - Supports the gacha services by IMPHNEN [Gacha website](https://gacha.imphnen.dev/).
+4. **IMPHNEN-Gacha** - Supports the gacha services by IMPHNEN [Gacha website](https://gacha.imphnen.dev/).
-5. **Dimentorin Service** - Supports the mentoring services by IMPHNEN [Dimentorin website](https://dimentorin.imphnen.dev/).
+5. **IMPHNEN-Dimentorin** - Supports the mentoring services by IMPHNEN [Dimentorin website](https://dimentorin.imphnen.dev/).
-6. **Gateway Service** - Acts as the API gateway, routing requests to appropriate services.
+6. **IMPHNEN-Gateway** - Acts as the API gateway, routing requests to appropriate services.

-## How to Install
+## IMPORTANT How to Install

 1. **Clone the repository**: